Projects

 Vactor Manufacturing

 As a Summer intern, I redesigned transportation carts used to move boom tube assemblies across the shop floor.
 The original system required four separate cart designs for similar boom tube variants.
-I consolidated these into a single, standardized cart that could accommodate all variants, streamlining production and improving material handling efficiency.
-The new design was created in Autodesk Inventor and emphasized simple manufacturing - utilizing lasered sheet metal and steel tubing to enable quick weldment assembly.
+I consolidated these into a standardized cart that could accommodate all variants, streamlining production and improving material handling efficiency.
+The new design was created in Autodesk Inventor and emphasized simple manufacturing - utilizing laser-cut sheet metal and steel tubing to enable quick weldment assembly.
 The design consisted of a steel tubing base weldment, with a riser weldment where the boom turret was supported and pinned into place.
 This project simplified internal logistics and reduced the need for multiple custom builds.

 Reverse-engineered fixture